agustin-sanc/nibble/README.md

 - If you change the database schema, run the command `pnpm db:push` to update the database.

 - If you want to reset the database, run the command `pnpm db:reset`.

+- In order to assign professor permissions to a user, you have to search the user in Clerk dashboard, and add the following property to the user public metadata: `isProfessor: true`.